KnpLabs/KnpUserBundle/Resources/doc/logging_by_username_or_email.md

 The `UserProviderInterface` implementation provided by FOSUserBundle through the UserManager uses the username to load the user.
-Allowing the user to use either its username or its email to login is simple and can be done achieved in 2 ways.
+Allowing the user to use either its username or its email to login is simple and can be achieved in 2 ways.

 ## Wrapping the UserManager in another UserProvider